Tags in the Reader

-You can browse any topic that’s not listed, including specific people, places, and things, using the search box in the corner.
+You can add any tag you want, including specific people, places, and things.
 Try adding your hometown, favorite musician, or hobby to try it out.

-If you have published a new post and it isn’t showing up on topic pages for the tags and categories that you’ve used, there are several possible explanations:
+If you have published a new post and it isn’t showing up on tag pages for the tags and categories that you’ve used, there are several possible explanations:

-1. You are using too many categories or tags.
+- You are using too many categories or tags.
 In most cases, there’s no need to assign more than a handful of tags per post.
-If you use more than 15 tags and categories (total), your posts will not appear on topic pages (because you don’t want to see irrelevant content showing up there, and neither do we).
+If you use more than 15 tags and categories (total), your posts will not appear on tag pages (because you don’t want to see irrelevant content showing up there, and neither do we).

-2. Your blog is private.
-Check the Settings -> Privacy tab of your dashboard.
-You must choose the first option, I would like my blog to be visible to everyone, for your blog to be included on topic pages.
+Your blog is private or hidden from search engines.
+Check the Settings -> Reading tab of your dashboard.
+You must choose the first option, Allow search engines to index this site, for your blog to be included on tag pages.

-4. You are misusing the topics feature.
-If you’ve been regularly using the “knitting” tag on posts about Britney’s latest scandal, your blog might have been excluded from topic pages for a while.
+You are misusing the tags feature.
+If you’ve been regularly using the “knitting” tag on posts about Britney’s latest scandal, your blog might have been excluded from tag pages for a while.

 Other examples of misuse include: